Home > Education & Awareness

 Bears in Mind has funded the construction of the center, development and printing of a number of awareness materials like design and production of a new sun bear activity booklet, re-printing of Sun Bear booklet for distribution among visitors, production of variety of Sun bear promotional materials and improved visitor education through guide training.

-Currently, 2024, Bears in Mind has committed itself to the much needed repairs / maintenance to visitor boardwalk, the Sun bear holding area and the Sun bear enclosure.
+Throughout 2023 – 2025, Bears in Mind provided funds for the much needed repairs/ maintenance to the visitor boardwalks, the Sun bear holding, the bear food storage & kitchen and the Sun bear enclosure.

 Threats to the sun bear